 Starting Lettuce From Seedlings

-Although most people plant lettuce by sowing seeds, nursery-grown seedlings are also available in nursery packs.
+Although many people prefer to start lettuce by sowing seeds, nursery-grown seedlings are also available in nursery packs.
 Plant them in the desired location right around the time of the last expected frost.
 Spacing will depend on the type of lettuce you are growing.
 Leaf lettuces are planted about 4 inches apart, romaine lettuces about 6 to 8 inches apart and head lettuces 10 to 12 inches apart.

 Water the plants deeply once a week and strive for ground-level watering rather than overhead watering that dampens the leaves.